MichalKarbownik/falcon-docs/docs/payments/intro.md

 > for `@deity/falcon-magento2-api` package out-of-the-box to support PayPal and Adyen callback).

-Whenever _Falcon-Server_ starts - it initializes all configured [`endpoints`](falcon-server/endpoints.md) and exposes them via web-server router to the public access.
+Whenever _Falcon-Server_ starts - it initializes all configured [`endpoints`](falcon-server/endpoints.md) and exposes them via web-server router to be publicly accessible.
 Later, whenever _Falcon-Client_ starts with a properly configured `onRouterCreated`
 [hook](https://github.com/deity-io/falcon/blob/dev/examples/shop-with-blog/client/bootstrap.js#L18) - it fetches all the exposed endpoints that are needed to be proxied from the "frontend" to the "backend" and exposes them in the same way.

-So, whenever our visitor "comes back" from the Payment Gateway back to our Falcon-Client with a payload response - our Falcon-Client application is able to process such request and return a result status back to the visitor.
+So, whenever our visitor "comes back" from the Payment Gateway back to our Falcon-Client with a payload response - our Falcon-Client application is able to process the request and return a result status back to the visitor.

 ## Callback result check